-- Liquidity management is the responsibility of the Board and executive. - The Company shall adhere to its liquidity policy and review it regularly to take account of changing operating circumstances. - The Company models liquidity scenarios over a rolling 12 month timeframe including the stress testing of rollover rates of Noteholders.
-The objective of this modelling is to determine the Company's capacity for asset growth whilst meeting all repayment obligations over the next 12 months. - The stress testing includes scenarios significantly more severe than any conditions that have prevailed since the establishment of the business more than 50 years ago. - The Company is required to maintain a minimum holding of 9% of its total liabilities in liquid assets. - Liquid assets are monitored daily and reported to senior management. - Cash flow forecasts are prepared monthly and cover the next three and twelve months and incorporate a range of assumptions around cash inflows and outflows.
-In particular cash outflows in respect of Noteholder redemptions are forecast by utilising the twelve-month historical rolling average in respect of redemptions.
+- Liquidity management is the responsibility of the Board and executive. - The Company shall adhere to its liquidity policy and review it regularly to take account of changing operating circumstances.

+- The stress testing includes scenarios significantly more severe than any conditions that have prevailed since the establishment of the business more than 50 years ago.

+The Company is required to maintain a minimum holding of 9% of its total liabilities in liquid assets.

+Liquid assets are monitored daily and reported to senior management.

+Cash flow forecasts are prepared monitory and toward ne next three and twelve months and incorporate range of assumptions are the senior management.

+The stress testing includes scenarios significantly more severe than any conditions that have prevailed to the business more than 50 years ago.

+The Company is required to maintain a minimum holding of 9% of its total liabilities in liquid assets.

+Liquid assets are monitored daily and reported to senior management.

+Cash flow forecasts are prepared monitory and toward range of assumptions are prepared to the company of the prepared to the company of the of redemptions.